 Are you appearing for CLAT 2026?
 Know the right way to approach passages and questions in English Language section of the CLAT exam here.

-CLAT 2026 Exam Date is likely to be December 6, 2024.
-The Consortium has not announced the CLAT Exam Dates 2026 yet.
-However, the Consortium is expected to announce the CLAT Exam Date in an official CLAT Notification 2026.
+CLAT 2026 Exam Date is December 7, 2025.
+The Consortium announced the CLAT Exam Date in an official CLAT Notification 2026.
 The Common Law Admission Test will be conducted in pen-and-paper mode.
 While much has already been talked about the CLAT preparation strategy, it is also extremely important for you to know the right technique to approach passage-based questions.
 This article aims to provide you the tips and tricks to attempt comprehension-based questions in English Language section of CLAT exam.
 Read on to get complete insights on CLAT 2026 English Language Preparation.

 Also Read: 110+ Important Vocabulary Words for CLAT Exam 2026